flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetPolicy
-### Gets information about the specified policy with the policy document of the default version.
+> Gets information about the specified policy with the policy document of the default version.<br/>

 #### Input Parameters
 * `policyName` - _required_